enketo/enketo-express/config/README.md

 #### default theme
 The theme to use if the survey has no user-or-api-defined theme.
 Values could be `"kobo"`, `"formhub"`, `"grid"`, or `"[yourowncustomtheme]"`.

+#### themes supported
+An array of theme names to enable.
+This can be used to disable certain themes.
+If this configuration item is absent or an empty array, all installed themes will be enabled.

 #### support
 * **email: The email address your users can contact when they experience problems with the service.**